Trusted-AI/adversarial-robustness-toolbox/notebooks/README.md

 MNIST datasets.

-[classifier_scikitlearn_BaggingClassifier.ipynb](classifier_scikitlearn_BaggingClassifier.ipynb) shows how to use ART with Scikit-learn BaggindClassifier.
+[classifier_scikitlearn_BaggingClassifier.ipynb](classifier_scikitlearn_BaggingClassifier.ipynb) shows how to use ART with Scikit-learn BaggingClassifier.
 It demonstrates and analyzes Zeroth Order Optimisation attacks using the Iris and MNIST datasets.

 [classifier_scikitlearn_DecisionTreeClassifier.ipynb](classifier_scikitlearn_DecisionTreeClassifier.ipynb) shows how to